puzzubly/client-project/README.md

 **🛸** Built a landing page, used Next JS Router and onClick event on button to join to multi step form.

-**🛸** Continuing to style components using MUI, a lot to learn with MUI!
+**🛸** Continuing to style components using MUI... a lot to learn with MUI especially changing the colors!

+**🛸** Successful first commit to bitbucket